Dnapert/GrillController/README.md

 # Grill Controller

-An ESP866 acting as a soft access point serving an HTML page to allow remote control of a grill over a fire pit
+An ESP866 acting as a soft access point serving an HTML page to allow remote control of a grill over a fire pit.
+An arduino nano receives serial data from the esp8266 to control the height of the grill via a stepper motor and a gearbox

 # Hardware